 Curriculum.
 The curriculum is designed to provide a broad and balanced education for all pupils.
 Strong foundations in the core skills of reading, writing and numeracy are laid down in the Infant Department and consolidated in the Juniors.
 Science, Spanish, Music, PE and Engineering are taught by specialists.
 Work is cross-curricular and there is an emphasis on STEM subjects.

-The Senior School students are set according to ability in certain subjects.
+The Senior School students use iPads throughout the timetable.
+Students are set according to ability in certain subjects.
 In Years 7 to 9, the emphasis remains on the core subjects while developing the knowledge and skills required for more advanced studies.
 At GCSE, Mathematics, English Language & Literature and Double Science Award are compulsory, with PE and Faith, Life & Wellbeing also studied by all.
 There is a wide range of optional subjects.

 The majority of students proceed to the Sixth Form to complete their A level and vocational courses.
-Subjects available include: Art, Biology, Business (A Level and BTEC), Chemistry, Computer Science, Digital Media (CTEC), Drama and Theatre Studies, Economics, Engineering (BTEC), English, French, Geography, History, Law, Mathematics, Further Mathematics, Mathematical Studies, Music, Photography, Physics, Politics, Psychology, Sociology, Spanish, Sport Coaching and Development (BTEC) and Textiles.
-St Joseph’s also offers EPQ, IELTS and EAL, and is a national test centre for SATs.
+Subjects available include: Fine Art, Biology, Business (A level and BTEC), Chemistry, Computer Science, Esports, Digital Media (CTEC), Drama and Theatre Studies, Economics, Engineering (BTEC), English, French, Geography, History, Law, Mathematics, Further Mathematics, Mathematical Studies, Music, Photography, Physics, Politics, Psychology, Sociology, Spanish, Sport Coaching and Development (BTEC), Leiths Professional Cookery and Textiles.
+St Joseph’s also offers EPQ, IELTS and EAL.

 The well-regarded Learning Support department operates throughout the College to provide individual and small group assistance to students of all abilities with specific learning needs and differences.
 Comprehensive careers guidance is available from Year 9, and the College has a highly experienced Futures Advisor.

 Extracurricular activities.
 Sport, Art, Music and Drama are strongly encouraged, as is participation in the Duke of Edinburgh’s Award.
 The College stages a musical production annually, together with plays and concerts.
 A large number of extracurricular clubs meet weekly.
-Regular ski trips, activity holidays and language exchanges are organised throughout the College, including a Year 9 exchange with two leading schools in Sydney, Australia.
+Regular ski trips, activity holidays and language exchanges are organised throughout the College.

 Admission.
 Entry to the College is normally at 2+, 7+, 11+, 13+ and the Sixth Form, with applications for vacancies at other ages subject to spaces being available.
 The entry process includes an interview, a Taster Day, a formal assessment and a report from the applicant’s previous school.
 For the Sixth Form, the academic assessment is replaced by GCSE results.